 A T-bone steak is named for the bone that looks like a "T" at the top center and contains parts of both the top loin (strip steak) and filet mignon cuts.
 Because of this bone's presence, though, T-bone steaks have a particularly "meaty" taste compared to other cuts.
 In order to properly cook a T-bone, you'll need to make a two-layer fire to have a high and medium heat searing this cut indirectly since the bone stops the meat from making direct contact with the hot grill... grates.Continue to 5 of 5 below.

 05 of 05

-Strip steaks are also known as New York strip steaks, Delmonico steaks, or shell steaks.
-They're part of the T bone steak, divided from the filet mignon by the bone.
+Strip steaks are also known as New York strip steaks, Delmonico steaks, or shell steaks and are part of the T bone steak that's been divided from the filet mignon by the bone.
 They can be marinated if you choose, but it's most often recommended that you simply combine it with compound butter in a dry-heat cook.
-Once you do, all you have to do is grill them simply, turning once, until desired doneness.
+Once you do, all you have to do is grill them simply, turning once, until the desired doneness.